viamrobotics/docs/docs/tutorials/control/flutter-app.md

 This tutorial guides you through creating a mobile app that shows your machines and their components.
 As you work through this project you will learn the following:

-- The basics of how Flutter works
-- How to create _layouts_ in Flutter
+- Flutter development basics
-- How to connect user interactions (such as button presses) to app behavior
+- How to trigger app behavior when a user presses a button
 - The basics of using Viam's Flutter SDK

 ## Requirements